Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 KomradeSpectre, for helping me a ton with making the variants have custom skins.

 ## Changelog
+'1.3.1' Whoops, More Variants!
+- Added a failsafe mechanism that runs every time the mod loads, it checks if the values on the config file are invalid (Can be disabled).
+- Added the Almost-But-Not-Quite-Archaic Wisp.
+- Added the Mama Shroom.
+- Added the Kinda-Great-But-Not-Greater Wisp.
+- Added the Swarmer Probe.
+- Added the Incinerating Elder Lemurian.
+- Added the Amalgamated Ancient Wisp.
+- Added the Aeonic Wisp.
+- Added the Kinda-Archaic Wisp.
+- Changed how certain enemies spawn enemies on death.
+- Wisp Amalgamate now spawns 5 lesser wisps on death.
+- Rob's M.O.A.J now spawns 5 jellyfishes on death.
+- Added proper credits to the people who suggested variants.

 '1.3.0' Code Cleanup & Other Variants Update
 - Refractored how the config file is generated, it's EXTREMELY advised that you delete your existing config file so the new one generates without any errors!
 - Added the Malfunctioning Solus Control Unit